FazeCT/fazect.github.io/content/posts/hacktheon2024/index.md

 Let me introduce you to our second incident - the rainy day ☠️

-Our planned was cancelled due to the not-so-heavy-but-heavy-enough-to-ruin-our-plan rain, and we stayed indoor to play GoogleCTF.
+Our plan was cancelled due to the not-so-heavy-but-heavy-enough-to-ruin-our-plan rain, and we stayed indoor to play GoogleCTF.

 In the afternoon, we met `brwook` - a pwn player from team cr3.mov (which is the international team of some of my teammates).